liberland/laws/drafting/consolidated/citizenship-law.md

    3. participate in securing the Liberland blockchain network as a validator or a similar role; and
    4. participate in Liberland's direct democracy.

-### Article 20: Re-Application after Irregular Termination of Citizenship
+### Article 19: Re-Application after Irregular Termination of Citizenship

 A citizen who is not in good standing or an ex-citizen whose citizenship has been irregularly terminated and who, within the 15 years after this irregular termination, wishes to become a citizen again, shall have to negotiate with the Citizenship Commission the conditions of their re-acceptance as a citizen.
 Those conditions shall be more strict than the normal conditions required of regular applicants.

 1. A citizen whose citizenship has been irregularly terminated more than 15 years ago shall be able to re-apply just as any regular applicant would be, provided that they have met all their obligations to Liberland outstanding from the time of their past citizenship.
 2. Otherwise, they shall have to follow the same route as the citizen who is not in good standing.

-## Section 6: Citizenship Commission
+## Chapter 6: Citizenship Commission

 ### Article 21: Citizenship Commission

 The organ responsible for the agenda regarding all matters of citizenship shall be the Citizenship Commission.
 The Citizenship Commission shall be an agency under the Ministry of Interior.

-## Section 7: Final Provisions
+## Chapter 7: Final Provisions

 ### Article 22: Final Provisions